MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

     From here, there are several optimization options you can choose to help increase the performance of your model in Dynamics 365 Layout.

-2. Select **Remove parts by size**, select the mouse arrow, and then select an object that is the largest you would be willing to remove, such as a bolt.
+2. Select the **Remove parts by size** check box, select the mouse arrow, and then select an object that is the largest you would be willing to remove, such as a bolt.
 This will remove all objects (nuts, bolts, washers) that are smaller than the object you selected.

     ![Remove parts by size](media/inventor-remove-parts.PNG "Remove parts by size")

-3. If there are specific items such as grates or cooling fins that are extremely complex and you don’t need to see them, you can use the **Select to Exclude** option to remove them piece by piece.
+3. If there are specific items such as grates or cooling fins that are extremely complex and you don’t need to see them, you can use the **Select to Exclude** option to remove them piece-by-piece.

     ![Select to Exclude option](media/inventor-select-to-exclude.PNG "Select to Exclude option")